 Meth labs are difficult if not impossible to completely clean up.
 Many times they are toxic years after.
 It takes hazmat teams weeks to clean up the byproducts of one meth lab.

 If you start using meth, you will probably be around a meth lab.
 This alone is enough of a reason to seek treatment before there is long term damage.
-We can help you find the treatment center that is right for you, all you have to do is call 800-768-8728.
+We can help you find the treatment center that is right for you, get help today at 800-768-8728(Who Answers?).